Functional Gaussian approximations on Hilbert-Poisson spaces: Statement of main results

-\end{theorem} \begin{remark} Note that Theorem \ref{theorem_fourmomentHilbert} is an infinite-dimensional version of the fourth moment theorems on the Poisson space obtained in \cite[Theorem 1.2, Theorem 1.7]{dobler-vidotto-zheng:2018:fourth-moment-theorems} and \cite[Theorem 1.3]{dobler-peccati:2018:fourth-moment-theorem}.
-In particular, the aforementioned results are special cases of Theorem \ref{theorem_fourmomentHilbert} obtained by setting $K=\R^d$ for a positive integer $d$. \end{remark} \begin{remark} Observe that Theorem \ref{theorem_fourmomentHilbert} can be viewed as a Poissonian counterpart of \cite[Theorem 3.10]{bourguin-campese:2020:approximation-hilbert-valued-gaussians} in the context of a non-diffusive chaos structure.
+Furthermore, whenever $d \geq 2$, there is an important difference between our result and that of \cite[Theorem 1.7]{dobler-vidotto-zheng:2018:fourth-moment-theorems} which lies in the fact that the linear combination of the first four moments appearing in the statement of \cite[Theorem 1.7]{dobler-vidotto-zheng:2018:fourth-moment-theorems} has a $1/4$ exponent when our results only involves a square root, which provides a much better convergence rate.
+This is due to the fact that the estimate in \cite{dobler-vidotto-zheng:2018:fourth-moment-theorems} is expressed in term of basis elements of $\R^d$ (see \cite[(4.3) and Lemma 4.1]{dobler-vidotto-zheng:2018:fourth-moment-theorems}), while our estimate is derived after performing a summation over all the basis elements of $K$.
+For more specific details, we refer the reader to the calculations involved in the proof of Theorem \ref{theorem_fourmomentHilbert} in Section \ref{Section_prooffourmomentHilbert}. \end{remark} \begin{remark} Observe that Theorem \ref{theorem_fourmomentHilbert} can be viewed as a Poissonian counterpart of \cite[Theorem 3.10]{bourguin-campese:2020:approximation-hilbert-valued-gaussians} in the context of a non-diffusive chaos structure.
 The fact that we are working with a non-diffusive structure (where no chain rule is available for the Gamma calculus introduced in Section \ref{Section_prelim}) forces us to use different techniques in order to obtain the above quantitative bounds than the ones used in \cite{bourguin-campese:2020:approximation-hilbert-valued-gaussians}, making these results comparable in nature, but very different in their methodologies of proof. \end{remark}